 How to: make comfrey tea

-This home-grown fertiliser contains more potash, and more nitrogen, than commercial feeds, and costs only the price of a bucket and its water.
+This home-grown fertiliser contains more potash and more nitrogen than commercial feeds, and costs only the price of a bucket and its water.
+Your vegetables will love it, especially your strawberries at the end of winter and next season tomatoes.

 Your vegetables will love it, especially your tomatoes.